hueristiq/hq-go-retrier/CONTRIBUTING.md

 ## Have a Question?

-Please don't open a GitHub issue for questions about how to use `hqgoretry`, as the goal is to use issues for managing bugs and feature requests.
+Please don't open a GitHub issue for questions about how to use `hq-go-retrier`, as the goal is to use issues for managing bugs and feature requests.
 Issues that are related to general support will be closed.

 ## Found a Bug?

-If you've identified a bug in `hqgoretry`, please [submit an issue](#create-an-issue) to our GitHub repo: [hueristiq/hqgoretry](https://github.com/hueristiq/hqgoretry/issues/new).
+If you've identified a bug in `hq-go-retrier`, please [submit an issue](#create-an-issue) to our GitHub repo: [hueristiq/hq-go-retrier](https://github.com/hueristiq/hq-go-retrier/issues/new).
 Please also feel free to submit a [Pull Request](#pull-requests) with a fix for the bug!

 ## Have a Feature Request?